Gift Tax - CAT 1

 Is a gift of foreign property liable to Irish Gift Tax?

-Where a donor or a donee is domiciled outside Ireland at the date of the gift, he or she is deemed to be non resident, unless he or she has been resident in Ireland for five consecutive years prior to the year the gift was made.
+Where a donor or a donee is domiciled outside Ireland at the date of the gift, he or she is deemed to be non resident, unless that date occurs on or after 1 December 2004, he or she has been resident in Ireland for five consecutive years prior to the year the gift was made and he or she is resident or ordinarily resident in Ireland on that date.

 Are there any exemptions from Gift Tax?